raufh10/qarwyn/README.md

 ## 🚀 Installation

-You can install Qarwyn directly using `pip`:
+You can install Qarwyn directly using `pip` for Python 3.10 and onwards:

 ```bash
 pip install qarwyn